Transfer Q-learning: Numerical Studies

-We also empirically study the cumulative regret of online $Q$-learning where the values of $\hat\btheta_1$ and $\hat\btheta_2$ are updated during the exploitation stage.
+We also empirically study the cumulative regret of online $Q$-learning where the values of $\hat\btheta_t$, $t=1,2$ are updated during the exploitation stage.
 This phase-based ETC online $Q$-learning algorithm is a natural extension of Algorithm \ref{alg-online} and it goes as follows.
-At the first phase, vanilla $Q$-learning initializes $\hat\btheta_1$ and $\hat\btheta_2$ as zero, while transferred $Q$-learning initializes with $\hat\btheta_1$ and $\hat\btheta_2$ that are estimated using offline trajectories from the source task.
-Then at each phase, a batch of $100$ trajectories are generated using greedy actions based on estimated $\hat\btheta_1$ and $\hat\btheta_2$.
-Using the extra generated trajectories at the current phase, the values $\hat\btheta_1$ and $\hat\btheta_2$ are updated and will be used to generate greedy actions for the next phase.
-Right panel of Figure \ref{fig:chakra-online} shows the mean of cumulative regret as phases proceed online.
+At the first phase, vanilla $Q$-learning initializes $\hat\btheta_t$ to zero, while transfer $Q$-learning initializes with $\hat\btheta_t$ that are estimated using offline trajectories from the source task.
+Then at each phase, a batch of $100$ trajectories are generated using greedy actions based on estimated $\hat\btheta_t$.
+Using the extra generated trajectories at the current phase, the values $\hat\btheta_t$ are updated and will be used to generate greedy actions for the next phase.
+The right panel of Figure \ref{fig:chakra-online} shows the mean of cumulative regret as phases proceed online.
 It shows all three main advantages of transferred learning, namely, jumpstart, learning speed, and asymptotic improvements \citep{langley2006transfer,taylor2009transfer}.